ghacks Technology News

 The disadvantage is a delay between the release of a new version of Adobe Flash and the integration of that version as a native plugin in Google Chrome.
 No information have been posted by the Chrome developers about a possible delay but tests during the Adobe Flash 10.1 release a few days ago showed that it took some time before Google Chrome was updated.

 Another question that came up was if there was a way to check if the latest Adobe Flash Player (public release) version was installed in the Google browser.
-Chrome displays the Flash version on the about:plugins page in the browser.
+Chrome displays the Flash version on the chrome://plugins page of the browser.
 Adobe on the other hand does not seem to be providing the full version of the latest Adobe Flash Player release on their website, at least not anywhere near the download of the plugin.

 The best way to check is to use the Plugin Check over at Mozilla.
 The web service displays the discovered plugins, their version and if they are up to date.